Euler simulation of interacting particle systems and McKean-Vlasov SDEs with fully superlinear growth drifts in space and interaction: The split-step method for MV-SDEs and interacting particle systems

 \end{proposition}

-This shows the particle scheme will converge to the MV-SDE with a given quantified rate.
-Therefore, to show convergence between our numerical scheme and the MV-SDE, we only need to show that the numerical version of the particle scheme converges to the ``true'' particle scheme.
-The PoC rate can be optimised for the case of constant diffusion \cite[Remark 2.5]{2021SSM}.
+The proof and further details are presented in Appendix \ref{appendix: proof of moment bound for PC}.
+This result shows that the particle scheme will converge to the MV-SDE with a given quantified rate.
+Therefore, to show convergence between our numerical scheme and the MV-SDE, we only need to show that the numerical version of the particle scheme converges to the ``true'' particle scheme in a way that is independent of $N$.
+We note that the PoC rate can be optimised for the case of constant diffusion \cite[Remark 2.5]{2021SSM}.